mpv-player/mpv/DOCS/man/options.rst

         mechanism in the opengl output path.
 To use this deinterlacing you must pass the option: ``vd-lavc-o=deint=[weave|bob|adaptive]``.
 Pass
         ``weave`` to not attempt any deinterlacing.
-        10bit HEVC is currently not supported but maybe we can add support after CUDA 8 is released (and it will be rounded down to 8 bits).
+        10bit HEVC is available if the hardware supports it but it will be rounded down to 8 bits.

         ``cuda-copy`` has the same behaviour as ``cuda`` - including the ability to deinterlace inside the decoder.
 However, traditional deinterlacing